YongoDavid/Demo-2024-Feb/README.md

 learnt about "static" function that help us explicitly set out static files and images so our server can read them and use them.

 9-feb
+learning a new databse (MongooDB) , it is a Non SQlL database